KeatonMueller/website-old/README.md

-# keatonmueller.github.io
+# website-old
-This is my personal website, coded using React and Material UI.
+This is my old personal website I made using React and Material UI.

-You can see it running by visiting https://keatonmueller.github.io/#/
+It's been replaced with a purely HTML, CSS, and JavaScript site.

+See the new website: https://keatonmueller.github.io/